 Purposive sampling allows for the selection of participants who are most relevant to the research question.
 This targeted approach ensures that the data collected is rich and directly pertinent to the study's objectives, leading to more meaningful and focused findings.

 Since this method often involves selecting participants with specific experiences or knowledge, it facilitates the collection of in-depth information.
-Researchers can delve into complex topics with participants who offer detailed insights, making it possible to explore nuances and subtleties that might be missed with a more generalized approach.
+Researchers can look at complex topics with participants who offer detailed insights, making it possible to explore nuances and subtleties that might be missed with a more generalized approach.

 Purposive sampling is highly adaptable to the needs of a study.
 Researchers can adjust their sampling strategy as they learn more about their subject, allowing for a responsive and evolving research process.
 This flexibility is particularly valuable in exploratory studies or when new themes emerge during the research.